How Evals Work

 Upload to the Datalab via the Eval Builder or file import

-Publish.
+Create and publish a listing.
 Model builders can now discover, download tasks, and submit runs.

 For model builders